An Adventurous and Enriching Getaway for Your Family

 Home to unique history, the region’s best caves, outdoor activities, wineries, shopping, and talented makers and musicians…There are so many memories to be made in Harrison County, one destination conveniently located in southern Indiana off of Interstate 64.

-» 15% off one night’s stay at the Comfort Inn Corydon
+» 15% off one night’s stay at the Hampton Inn Corydon

 » $2.50 off adult admission to Indiana Caverns

 » $10 off Squire Boone Caverns Zipline Adventures

 And much more!

 There’s even more to scenic southern Indiana than initially meets the eye—below rolling hills, beautiful forests, and rich farmland lies a network of caves containing Ice Age bones, underground streams, and fascinating biodiversity.
 Experience it for yourself on tours of Indiana Caverns, Marengo Cave, and Squire Boone Caverns.
 Each cave offers something unique; from a 25-minute underground boat ride through Indiana Caverns, to Marengo Cave’s Crystal Palace, to Squire Boone Caverns’ pioneer village with functioning gristmill built by Squire (brother of Daniel Boone) in 1809.

 The caves remain around 54 degrees year-round, making them a perfect activity for the hottest or coolest days.